casper-network/docs/source/docs/casper/workflow/setup.md

 After generating the cryptographic key-pair for the account, you must then fund the account to create it on chain.

 In Testnet, you can fund the account by using the **Request tokens** button on the [Faucet Page](https://testnet.cspr.live/tools/faucet) to receive tokens.
+You can request tokens only once from the faucet.
+If you need more tokens, you will need to use another account.

 In Mainnet, a pre-existing account will have to transfer CSPR tokens to finalize the process of setting up an account.
 The _Source_ account needs to transfer CSPR tokens to the hexadecimal-encoded public key of the _Target_ account.
 This transfer will automatically create the _Target_ account if it does not exist.
 Currently, this is the only way to create an account on Mainnet.